 Whenever possible, include the following metrics to measure your achievements:

-If exact numbers aren’t available, use estimates or qualitative measures.
-You can show impact with terms like “improved,” “reduced,” “accelerated,” or “expanded,” such as "Improved customer response time, allowing the team to handle twice as many support tickets daily."
+Pro tip: If exact numbers aren’t available, use estimates or qualitative measures.
+You can show impact with terms like “improved,” “reduced,” “accelerated,” or “expanded,” such as:

 By adding metrics and measurable outcomes to your resume, you make each accomplishment verifiable and turn generic resume bullets into powerful evidence of your value as a candidate.